OpenDSA/OpenDSA/RST/en/MengBridgeCourse/1114SoftwareTesting.rst

        assertThat(picker.getHeading()).isEqualTo(EAST);
    }

-Now we can actually compile and run our code.
+Now we can actually save and run our code.
 Actually, it may fail to compile, because we haven't even written our ``pickFlowers()`` method yet!
 We can add a method stub for ``pickFlowers()`` to the ``FlowerPicker`` class so our test will compile: